fmstacco/its4kids/README.md

 The Play Ideas page shows the play ideas from the most up-to-date to the last up-to-date, totaling 9 posts on each page.
 It has the same grid scheme as the Home Page, offering a visually pleasing experience.
 Users can easily navigate between pages by clicking the "Next" button to advance to the next page and the "Preview" button to return to the previous page.

-Please click on the link below to see the *Play Ideas page* for large screen and mobile:
+Please click on the links below to see the **Play Ideas page** for large screen and mobile:

 <details><summary><b>Users Logged out</b></summary><br>